 On that note, let's talk more about green tea vs. depression and how it can help.

 Green tea is rich in antioxidants that strengthen the immune system and help fight diseases.
-It also helps in reducing cell damage from free radicals.
+It can also help reduce cell damage from free radicals.
 Interestingly, this tea is among the most researched teas in existence.

 Green tea has a unique amino acid called L-Theanine.
 Researchers have found it to be the key player in helping fight depression:

-It is capable of inhibiting a-amylase activity.
-This activity has been associated with stress.
+It's capable of inhibiting a-amylase activity, an activity that has been associated with stress.

 Some of the findings related to the study are as follows:

 There is another noteworthy 2013 study published in the American Botanical Council that demonstrates the benefits of drinking green tea for fighting depression.
-This study also showed how the consumption also improved the subject’s learning abilities.
+This study also showed how consuming green tea also improved the subject's learning abilities.
 The focus of this study was to see if the tea helped in restoring the Reward System in the brain and curing anhedonia.

 Anhedonia is the root cause of the issue.
-Depression causes an inability in the patient to experience pleasure.
+Depression causes an inability of the patient to experience pleasure.
 This has been connected to the dysfunction of the Reward System.
-Some of the interesting facts of this study were as follows:
+Some of the interesting findings of this study were as follows:

 The researchers concluded that drinking the tea helped repair the Reward System and cured depression and anhedonia.

-Studies involving oil extracted from lemon show that it has powerful anti-depressant properties.
-So when you drink green tea with lemon, the combination of the two elements significantly increases the benefits against depression.
-Lemon works by modulating the levels of various hormones in the body, most notably serotonin, dopamine, and norepinephrine.
+Studies involving oil extracted from a lemon show that it has powerful antidepressant properties.
+So, when you drink green tea with lemon, the combination of the two elements significantly increases the benefits against depression.
+Lemon works by modulating the levels of various hormones in the body.
+Most notably, serotonin, dopamine, and norepinephrine.

 5 Essential Storage Rules for Matcha and Japanese Green Tea